MAR10220 – Certificate I in Maritime Operations

 The Australian General Purpose Hand Near Coastal Certificate I in Marine Operations qualification will enable you to work as a deckhand on Australian Registered commercial or private vessels.

 The General Purpose Hand qualification is required by Roads and Maritime Services and National legislation.
-Without this certification, you may not legally work onboard Australian registered commercial vessels over 12m in length.
+Without this certification, you may not legally work onboard Australian registered commercial vessels.

 Requirements for the issue of the final AMSA Certificate of Competency (General Purpose Hand NC):